top of page

 The Pixar sequel retains its' predecessor's emotion and humor, if not its depth

-Pixar became known for topping their previous films with even more original and unique concepts.
-However, as with much of Hollywood, the studio didn’t avoid the descent into sequels and spin-offs.
-Some of these were warranted follow-ups, such as Toy Story 2 (1999) or Toy Story 3 (2010), but others have been largely forgettable such as Finding Dory (2016), The Incredibles 2 (2018), and Lightyear (2022).
+Pixar built its reputation on continuously outdoing itself with original and unique concepts.
+However, like much of Hollywood, the studio eventually succumbed to the trend of sequels and spin-offs.
+Some follow-ups were justified, such as Toy Story 2 (1999) and Toy Story 3 (2010), but others, like Finding Dory (2016), The Incredibles 2 (2018), and Lightyear (2022), have been largely forgettable.

-Inside Out 2 (2024) is the latest of these Pixar sequels, following up on the anthropomorphized emptions of the San Francisco teenager Riley (Kensington Tallman).
-Riley is entering puberty, meaning that the group of classic emotions that had been running the show, such as Joy (Amy Poehler), Sadness (Phyllis Smith), and Anger (Lewis Black) are joined by newcomers such as Anxiety (Maya Hawke), Embarrassment (Paul Walter-Hauser), and Envy (Ayo Edebiri).
-The result is a clash as they all attempt to dictate Riley’s actions.
+Inside Out 2 (2024) is the latest in Pixar’s lineup of sequels, revisiting the anthropomorphized emotions inside the mind of San Francisco teenager Riley (Kensington Tallman).
+As Riley enters puberty, the familiar core emotions—Joy (Amy Poehler), Sadness (Phyllis Smith), and Anger (Lewis Black)—are joined by new arrivals, including Anxiety (Maya Hawke), Embarrassment (Paul Walter-Hauser), and Envy (Ayo Edebiri).
+The result is a clash as they all struggle to influence Riley’s actions.

-Inside Out 2 comes from first time director Kelsey Mann, who has been an animator on previous Pixar films such as The Good Dinosaur (2015), Onward (2020), and Elemental (2023).
-Mann maintains the tone and visual aesthetic of the first film and does a proper job, keeping the balance of adult-to-children’s entertainment within the film.
-Inside Out 2 also retains an effective emotional finale that will bring even the most stoic viewer to tears.
-However, this sequel struggles with integrating its mature explorations of psychology and mental health with the sillier aspects meant for children.
+The film marks the directorial debut of Kelsey Mann, who previously worked as an animator on The Good Dinosaur (2015), Onward (2020), and Elemental (2023).
+Mann faithfully preserves the tone and visual aesthetic of the original, skillfully maintaining Pixar’s signature balance between adult and children’s entertainment.
+Inside Out 2 also delivers an emotionally charged finale, one that is sure to move even the most stoic viewers to tears.
+However, the film struggles to seamlessly integrate its mature explorations of psychology and mental health with the more playful, child-oriented elements.

-Pixar is at its peak when delivering stories that can be enjoyed by both adults and children.
-Inside Out 2 doesn’t find the perfect overlay of these elements, instead alternating sequences for adults and children.
-The result is a seesawing film that jars with an overuse of puns and forced side quests in the second act.
-This makes much of the narrative in the first two acts of the film to feel hollow, with silly, but meaningless sequences that fail to move the story forward.
-This is largely rescued from becoming a forgettable if enjoyable children’s film by the third act, which brings the introspection and emotional climax to an irresistible finale.
-However, having had the rest of the film only half-heartedly build up to this conclusion, means the resolution feels less earned than simply found by the narrative.
+Pixar is at its best when crafting stories that resonate equally with adults and children.
+Inside Out 2, however, doesn’t find the perfect blend of these elements, instead alternating between sequences designed for adults and those aimed at children.
+The result is a film that frequently shifts in tone, with an overuse of puns and forced side quests in the second act.
+Much of the first two acts feel hollow, with amusing but ultimately inconsequential sequences that fail to drive the story forward.
+Fortunately, the film is salvaged by its third act, which delivers a deeply introspective and emotionally powerful climax.
+Yet, because the rest of the film only half-heartedly builds toward this resolution, the ending, while effective, feels less earned and more like an emotional payoff the story stumbles upon.

-In the end, Inside Out 2 is an enjoyable Pixar film, if disjointed in its presentation of emotional reflections and childhood entertainment.
-The ending packs its expected and deserved emotional punch, but this sequel, unfairly or not, pales when compared with the depth and careful curation of the first film.
-Nevertheless, a good Pixar still trumps the average film in providing an entertaining and heartfelt time at the movies.
+In the end, Inside Out 2 is an enjoyable Pixar film, albeit one that feels disjointed in its blend of emotional depth and childhood entertainment.
+The ending delivers the expected emotional punch, but this sequel—fairly or not—pales in comparison to the depth and meticulous storytelling of the original.
+Nevertheless, even a lesser Pixar film remains superior to the average animated movie, offering an entertaining and heartfelt experience at the theater.

 Comments